-Want to know what I’m talking about?
-Read the article below the audio player, or listen in to this episode of Natural MD Radio to learn all about the deadly douche story that never should have happened, how to sort out healthy scents from problem-signaling odors, and what you can do to get your vaginal ecology in top form.
+Read the article below or click the audio player above learn all about the deadly douche story that never should have happened, how to sort out healthy scents from problem-signaling odors, and what you can do to get your vaginal ecology in top form.
 Note episode has some explicit girl-talk.

 How to Keep Your Man.
 Nope, it’s not a Hillary Clinton comment or line from a Tammy Wynette ballad.
 Actually, it’s the concept behind a shocking ad campaign for a dangerous and deadly practice that was prominently displayed in newspapers and magazines, and persisted from the early 1900s into the 1960s.
 It was for using a household cleaner to do exactly that – keep your man.
 How?
 By keeping your vagina smelling clean.
 I am not kidding.

 What was this household cleaner?
 Lysol.
 Yes, that’s right.
 Lysol.
 The very same Lysol that is still used to disinfect toilets and other high microbe areas was recommended as a douche for vaginal odor from the early 1900s into the 1960s.
 Except the Lysol back then was far more toxic and caustic even than the one we can now purchase – and keep in mind that the version we have today can kill a child if it is consumed.
 The formulation available until the early 1960s was far more corrosive.